Tofu Satay with Peanut Sauce

 Don’t worry about the long recipe, it comes together quickly.
 And, most of the time involved is just waiting for the tofu to marinate.
 While you wait for that, you can continue on with the remainder of the steps.
 The final cooking part only takes a few minutes.

-- 1 package extra firm tofu 14-20 ounce, sliced lengthwise into ½ inch thick slices, and in half width-wise, if desired, about 8-12 slices
+- 14 to 20 ounces extra firm tofu sliced lengthwise into ½ inch thick slices, and in half width-wise, if desired, about 8-12 slices

 - wooden skewers as many as you have slices